 Two hours later I arrived at the Oeschinensee hotel, and the lake was busy with day-trippers using the chairlift.
 I had dinner outside and watched the sunset against the rock faces of the lake.

-Hotel Oeschinensee: CHF93 for a dorm mattress, dinner, drink and breakfast.
-No wifi, some english spoken, takes card, bedding provided.
+Hotel Oeschinensee: CHF93 for a dorm mattress, dinner, drink and breakfast, bedding provided.

 Day 11 – Oeschinensee – Adelboden